electronicbits/neo/README.md

-# Note: Further work on this repository is being licensed and continued privately.
+# Note: Further work on this repository is being continued privately.

 # Neo